 I have more questions!
 Where can I learn more?

 If you have other questions about NER/BBS, use the contact page.
 Questions about the rides in general or NER should be sent to the RBA.
 If unsure who to address your question, send it to the webmaster and it will be forwarded to the right person.

 The RUSA Website has more information about Randonneuring in general.

 Training & Preparation Questions

 Q: What mechanical skills do I need?

 You should be comfortable enough with the mechanics of your bike to fix any common problem that might occur over several hundred miles.
-There is no mechanical support.
+There is no mechanical support and you may be riding alone at times.
 You should be able to fix a flat.
 At night.
 In the rain.
 It is helpful to have a working knowledge of your bike’s drivetrain, brakes, etc.

 Keep in mind some routes include areas with little or no cell phone service.
 Should you be unable to continue riding due to a mechanical failure or other reason, it may be some time before another rider passes who would be able to offer help or pass along your information once in an area with better cell coverage.

 Tip: Brevets are not the best place to test new equipment or bikes that have been infrequently used.
 Ride the bike you plan to use a few days before the event so you have time to fix problems.
 Minor annoyances on short rides frequently become big problems on long rides.

 Q: What should I do before my first Brevet?